Humanitarian and Development Research Initiative (HADRI)

 Women protesting against violence to women

-With international concern surrounding the nexus between security and development there is a clear demand to understand the complexity of development challenges and how they articulate with international humanitarian intervention and aid efforts.
+With ongoing international scrutiny on the nexus between human security and development, there is a clear demand to understand the complexity of development challenges and how they articulate with international humanitarian interventions and aid efforts.

 Our Mission